Wildlife Conservation Canines and Ethology Lab

 - Complete your animal care certification.

 - Just get it done, unless you already did it for a course (e.g., “Measuring Behaviour” or other lab or field classes that require handling animals).
+You may want to add the “wildlife module” in case you would accompany us in the field for some of the field work.

 - This is a departmental requirement.
 It protects the university in the unlikely event that you are harmed during your time volunteering in a lab at Dalhousie.